magazinMehatronika/WSEN-UNIFIED/README.md

   ## Examples

   Included in the library are all examples provided by Wurth, as well as an example created to utilize two separate sensors reading in continous mode.
 For more in-depth explanations about sensor modes, consult the parent repository.

+  Wurth examples are located inside a new folder structure in the library .zip file, while our multi-sensor example can be downloaded from this repository's root folder.